stokeydev/pa1/README.md

 ### **Primary Goal**

 Visit Stoke Newington aims to inform the general public about the splendors of Stoke Newington.
-It lets people know what they can get up, from walking tours, informing them what bars, pubs, restaurants, and cafes are available, what the local sports amenities are, along with the hisotry of the neighbourhood
+It lets people know what they can get up to, from walking tours, informing them what bars, pubs, restaurants, and cafes are available, what the local sports amenities are, along with the history of the neighbourhood.

 ### **Visitor Goals**

-Visitors will be from all different backgrounds, and thus it is a goal of the website to be straight to the point and easy to use for those seeking information about: what to do, the history of the area, and how people can get involved.
+Visitors will be from all different backgrounds, and thus it is a goal of the website to be straight to the point and easy to use for those seeking information about: what to do in Stoke Newington and the history of the area.
 The site is designed to be responsive to allow visitors to view it from a range of devices.
 The basic information is easily accessible from every page via the footer, which makes for easy navigation and no need to use a "back" button.
-In addition, an interactive Google Map is also on the page in order to direct those not familiar with the neighborhood.
+In addition, an interactive Google Map is also on the what to do page in order to direct those not familiar with the neighborhood, and a youtube video is available on the homepage who desire a more visiual experience of the area online, in case the photos are not interactive enough for them.

 ### **First Time Visitor**
   - A user can access each page of the site with one click via the navigation bar.